Ppgtjmad/SimpleShops/README.md

 <b>How to setup kill reward</b>

-Note1: If you use AIs in your mission, make sure to add this code in the file where you spawn AIs.<br/>
+Note1: If you use AIs in your mission, make sure to add this code in the file where you spawn AIs<br/>
-Note2: If you already have a Killed EVH set on AIs, just copy the relevant part.
+Note2: If you already have a Killed EVH set on AIs, just copy the relevant part

 ```
 if((getNumber(missionConfigFile >> "CfgClient" >> "enableKillReward")) isEqualTo 1) then